facebook/docusaurus/website/docs/configuration.md

 ### Deployment configurations {#deployment-configurations}

-Deployment configurations such as `projectName` and `organizationName` are used when you deploy your site with the `deploy` command.
+Deployment configurations such as `projectName`, `organizationName`, and optionally `deploymentBranch` are used when you deploy your site with the `deploy` command.

 It is recommended to check the [deployment docs](deployment.mdx) for more information.